eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

 ROS 2 prerequisites
 -------------------

-First of all, setup a `UTF-8` locale as required by ROS 2.
+First of all, set up a `UTF-8` locale as required by ROS 2.
 Locale settings can be checked and set up with the following commands:

 .. code-block:: bash